Geometry Definition

 Exercise:

-• Load the standard ePIC geometry and verify (with e.g. echo $DETECTOR) that the environment variables are set.
+• Load the standard ePIC geometry and verify (with e.g. echo $DETECTOR_PATH) that the environment variables are set.

 • Load another geometry and verify that the environment variables are indeed different.